 It would seem plausible that inhibition of one or more of these transporters could cause toxic effects due to the disruption of bile homeostasis.
 However, the extent to which toxicities beyond those associated with BSEP occur is not yet clear.

 As well as direct toxic effects, transporters are frequently involved in drug-drug interactions.
 Their importance in this context is such that a consortium has been formed by various pharmaceutical companies (the ITC) in order to provide guidance on which transporters are of concern and on the methods used to study them [94, 95].
 Transporters of interest to the ITC are shown in Table 8.
 The full list is included, to emphasize that all may be important when considering DDIs.
-Those expressed in the liver are highlighted, as these are presumably more likely to be important for hepatotoxicity.
+Those expressed in the liver are highlighted, as these are presumably more likely to be important for hepatotoxicity (by whatever mechanism).

 The overlap of transporters considered important for DDIs with those involved in bile acid transport is evident.
 It is thus conceivable that inhibitors could exert toxic effects both through disruption of BA homeostasis and through DDIs.